Bruno Monnier founded Culturespaces in 1990 and has made it into one of the leading cultural operators in Europe.

 - the Maillol Museum in Paris in 2016

-- the Bassins de Lumières by the City of Bordeaux—scheduled to open in 2020
+- the Bassins de Lumières by the City of Bordeaux in 2018

 He developed an efficient model for the cultural and economic management of cultural establishments, which prioritises visitor experience, does not receive public subsidies for operating costs, and provides funds for the restoration of buildings and collections.

 > A Foundation for children who have little access to culture

 In 2009, Bruno Monnier founded the Culturespaces Foundation, which now operates under the aegis of the Fondation FACE (the Fondation Agir Contre l’Exclusion), a foundation that combats social exclusion.
 The Culturespaces Foundation promotes access to the arts and cultural heritage and fights against the cultural exclusion of certain children who are sick, handicapped, or suffering from poverty and social exclusion.

 In 2019, the Foundation welcomed around 7,500 children in Culturespaces’ venues.

 > The restoration of a historical monument and the creation of an art centre: the Hôtel de Caumont

 In 2013, he created with Culturespaces a new cultural venue in Aix-en-Provence, the city of his youth: he acquired and restored a historic monument, the Hôtel de Caumont, and transformed it into an art centre, which opened its doors to the public in 2015.
 The Art Centre holds two temporary exhibitions every year and attracts 350,000 visitors.

 Attracting more than 300,000 visitors in 2017, the Hôtel de Caumont has become one of the major cultural establishments in the region.